IT-oLogy Tech League

 - Aeronautical simulation

-This competition fosters the development of South Carolina’s 21st Century Graduate in which students in grades 3-12 will compete against other students in their division (elementary, middle and high school) through a series of 3 competitions throughout the school year.
-Teams may be comprised of 3-6 students within the same grade level.
+This competition fosters the development of South Carolina’s 21st Century Graduate in which students in grades 3-12 will compete against other students in their division (elementary – 3rd-5th grades, middle school – 6th-8th grades and high school – 9th-12th grades) through a series of 3 competitions throughout the school year.
+Teams may be comprised of 3-6 students within the same division.
 The competition scenarios will feature the following technologies:

 Competition 1: Robotics and Programming (November 18th, 2017) Registration is now open through November 10th, 2017!